waiter | 🕰️ Loading screens for Shiny | Data Visualization library

 QUESTION

-Selenium save file to current working directory
+to download the file automatically to the current working directory without user interaction.

 I also cannot figure out how to determine if the file already exists, which would prompt my code to display either a dialog or a message.